AprilTaylor26/Straylight-Project/README.md

 # Straylight-Project
 ### Overview
 This project is designed to showcase real‑world database engineering concepts used in gaming and entertainment companies.
-Project Straylight models the backend data systems of a modern hero‑shooter RPG, supporting:
+This project models the backend data systems of a modern hero‑shooter RPG, supporting:

 Team‑based and free‑for‑all match modes
 Hero abilities, stats, and progression